bajamircea/bajamircea.github.io/_posts/2016-01-08-anthropomorphic-design.markdown

 # Alternative

-The option would have been to refactor the three original entities into more entities with single responsabilities.
+The option would have been to refactor the three original entities into more entities with single responsibilities.

 ![Refactored design](/assets/2016-01-08-anthropomorphic-design/03-single.png)

 The new DatabaseManager only puts the DatabaseLayer and Emailer together.
 The new DatabaseLayer only deals with the database.
-As we're going further away from an anthropomorphic design we end up with more components and we need more words to describe the functinality of each component, but each component is individually simpler.
+As we're going further away from an anthropomorphic design we end up with more components and we need more words to describe the functionality of each component, but each component is individually simpler.